 There is a misconception about children choosing which parent to live with once they reach a certain age, such as 12, 13, or 14.
 If you heard that once a child turns 12 or 13 in New York, they can choose which parent to live with, that’s not exactly true.

 “But don’t judges listen to children’s wishes?”
 Yes, absolutely.
 Family court judges are interested in hearing about a child’s preference; however, more weight is given to a mature child and a child who is older.
-But, those factors alone are not enough to guarantee a child will get what they want.
+But, those factors alone are not enough to guarantee a children will get what they want.
 Children are easily manipulated by adults and enticed by the promise of no rules, expensive gifts, and brand-new cars, and judges are keenly aware of this.

 Best Interests of the Child Doctrine

 Parents have a lot of leeway in regard to child custody if they can agree on a schedule, but if parents are fighting over child custody, a non-biased, objective judge will have to step in and decide on the matter.
 In all child custody disputes in New York, judges consider the following factors and how they relate to the best interests of the child: